-In order to mitigate the effect of price increases on our business, we have entered into monthly commodity purchase and sale contracts for up to 300,000 barrels of crude oil and a commodity purchase contract for the purchase of 126,000 gallons of diesel fuel per month during January 2023 through December 2023.
+In order to mitigate the effect of price increases on our business, from time to time, we enter into monthly commodity purchase and sale contracts for up to 300,000 barrels of crude oil and commodity purchase contracts for the purchase of diesel fuel.
 See Note 13 in the Notes to Consolidated Financial Statements for further information regarding these contracts.

 In addition to inflation, fluctuations in fuel prices can affect profitability.
 Most of our transportation contracts with customers contain fuel surcharge provisions.
-Although we historically have been able to pass through most long-term increases in fuel prices and operating taxes to customers in the form of surcharges and higher rates, there is no guarantee that this will be possible in the future.
+Although we historically have been able to pass through most long-term increases in fuel prices and operating taxes to transportation customers in the form of surcharges and higher rates, there is no guarantee that this will be possible in the future.
+In addition, we are not able to obtain the benefit of a fuel surcharge on the crude oil marketing segment private fleet.